thopkins568-glitch/Tensora-/README.md

 No mysticism.
 No hand-wavey physics.
-No claims about exotic computation.
+No exotic claims.

-Just controlled trials, identical seeds, auditable FLOP counting, and a single brutally honest question:
+Just controlled trials, identical seeds, auditable FLOP counting — and one brutally honest question:

 Does tension help?
 Or not?
 Either answer is a discovery.